 - Liberal Arts foundation

 There are no foreign language or entrance examination requirements.
 It should be emphasized that meeting the academic requirements or previous enrollment in the Non-Degree Program does not guarantee admission.
 You must show promise of superior achievements and must have suitable preparation for the course of study you wish to undertake.
 If you are admitted to the School before completing a bachelor’s degree, the admission will remain conditional until receipt of the supplemental transcript of any undergraduate work in progress at the time of acceptance.
-Applicants interested in the Administration Concentration must have the equivalent of two years of full‑time post-baccalaureate human service related experience prior to enrollment.
-Regular MSW students are admitted for the fall term only.
-Advanced Standing applicants are admitted for the summer term only.
-No deferment of admission is permitted.
+Applicants who choose the advanced standing option will need their BSW degree conferred prior to the beginning of the advanced standing summer session which starts in mid-July.

 Field Education: An Important Part of Our Program